Mindful-AI-Research/3-project-ai-ml-yolo-helipad_detector/README.md

 [-]() quantitative evaluation and qualitative error analysis
 [-]() inference on an entire neighborhood not used during training

-From an educational perspective, the work was also designed to help students understand how a real AI pipeline is built, validated, and communicated.
-The project therefore integrates data collection, annotation, preprocessing, model training, evaluation, and simple deployment in one coherent workflow.
+Beyond the technical implementation, the project was designed as an educational framework to demonstrate how real-world AI systems are built, validated, and communicated.
+The workflow integrates data acquisition, dataset creation, annotation, preprocessing, model development, evaluation, and lightweight deployment into a unified pipeline.

-Methodologically, the project reinforces that model performance is directly tied to **data quality**, annotation consistency and geographical diversity, rather than small tweaks to the architecture.
+Methodologically, the project highlights that reliable computer vision performance depends primarily on data quality, annotation consistency, and geographic diversity, rather than only on architectural adjustments or model complexity.

 <br><br>